googleforgames/open-match/README.md

 * **Component** &mdash; One of the discrete processes in an Open Match deployment.
 Open Match is composed of multiple scalable microservices called 'components'.
 * **Roster** &mdash; A list of all the players in a match.
 * **Profile** &mdash; The json blob containing all the parameters used to select which players go into a roster.
 * **Match Object** &mdash; A protobuffer message format that contains the Profile and the results of the matchmaking function.
-Sent to the backend API from yoru game backend with an empty roster  and then returned from your MMF with the matchmaking results filled in.
+Sent to the backend API from your game backend with an empty roster  and then returned from your MMF with the matchmaking results filled in.
 * **MMFOrc** &mdash; Matchmaker function orchestrator.
 This Open Match core component is in charge of kicking off custom matchmaking functions (MMFs) and evaluator processes.
 * **State Storage** &mdash; The storage software used by Open Match to hold all the matchmaking state.
 Open Match ships with [Redis](https://redis.io/) as the default state storage.
 * **Assignment** &mdash; Refers to assigning a player or group of players to a dedicated game server instance.
 Open Match offers a path to send dedicated game server connection details from your backend to your game clients after a match has been made.